Questions And Answers

 A question many people ask is if they should do open-ended/long term therapy or could they do something shorter?

 The decision is usually based on several factors, including your prior experience of therapy.
 If you are considering longer term therapy, it might be that you have done some workshops, or short-term counselling or CBT in the past and now you want to go deeper.
-Or it may be that you are ready to explore childhood or relationship patterns in greater depth.
+Or it may be that you are ready to explore your sense of self or relationship patterns in greater depth.

-Open-ended or long-term psychotherapy is both a time and financial commitment and only you will know when it is right to take that step.
-The process of open-ended work will not be linear, it may be challenging or even frustrating at times, but it can be extremely powerful and life changing.
+Open-ended or long-term psychotherapy is both a time and financial commitment and only you will know if and when it is right to take that step.
+The process of open-ended work will not be linear, it may be challenging or even frustrating at times, but it can be extremely powerful and life-changing.

 Short term work may give you a taste of all of this and it can also be impactful in its own way.
-Sometimes we need a 'witness' to our experience or support at a difficult time such as bereavement, a career change, or a relationship breakdown.
+Sometimes we need a 'witness' to our experience, or support at a stressful time such as a career change or a big life decision.

 Of course, a 'magic wand' is always appealing and sometimes we need a few techniques to manage what we are going through but I am not sure about the long-term benefit of a 'tips and tricks' approach.
 Good therapy is about working at depth with the 'whole of you', with all the complexity and nuance that may bring up over time.
 There is no quick fix and I would be mindful of anyone who promises that.

 WITH SO MANY DIFFERENT TYPES OF THERAPY, HOW DO I CHOOSE BETWEEN THEM?

-Just some of the modalities of psychotherapy include classical psychoanalysis, relational psychoanalysis, existential, integrative, gestalt, and person-centered.
+Just some of the modalities of psychotherapy include classical psychoanalysis, relational psychoanalysis, integrative, Jungian, existential, Gestalt, humanistic and person-centered.
 There is art therapy, drama therapy, CBT, body work and eco-psychotherapy, and that's just the start.

-Empirical research shows that the 'therapeutic relationship' is key to the effectiveness of psychotherapy and counselling - the type of therapy is rather less important.
+Empirical research shows that the 'therapeutic relationship' is key to the effectiveness of psychotherapy and counselling, the type of therapy is rather less important.
 These days most modalities value the therapeutic relationship.

-I practice 'integrative psychotherapy' which is probably the most popular way of working.
+I practice 'integrative psychotherapy' which is a popular way of working.
 I have a relational and reflective focus.
-Integrative psychotherapy considers the relationship with 'self' and 'other', and is about the 'integration' and self-acceptance of all those different parts of your 'self' that make you the complex and unique human being that you are.
+Integrative psychotherapy considers the relationship with 'self' and 'other', and is about the 'integration' of all those different parts of your 'self' which make you the complex, unique human being that you are.

-As a process, integrative psychotherapy is not about me telling you what to do, rather I encourage curiosity and self-reflection and together we will begin to explore some of the issues that have brought you here.
+As a process, relational integrative psychotherapy is not about me telling you what to do, rather together we are curious and reflective as we begin to explore some of the issues that have brought you here.

 Whilst I usually work in the room face-to-face, the past year has meant that I also work online.
 There are opportunities to take the therapy outside.
 I live near Epping Forest and have been offering walking therapy.
 If this is something you are interested in please do ask me about it.

 IS IT CONFIDENTIAL?

-As an accredited member of the United Kingdom Council for Psychotherapy (UKCP), I respect, protect and preserve the confidentiality of everyone I see in practice.
+As an accredited member of the United Kingdom Council for Psychotherapy, I respect, protect and preserve the confidentiality of everyone I see in practice.